SebastianRokholt/LING123labs/_posts/2021-02-09-Answers to Lab Session 03.md

 We can select words that are three letters or less with the regular expression `\b[[:alpha:]]{1,3}\b`.
 If we sort the output with `sort -k1 -nr`, we can see the words with the highest frequency.
-When we execute the code for words of different lengths, we see that the relationship between word length and occurrence resembles an exponential function.
+When we execute the code for words of different lengths, we see that there is an exponential relationship between word length and number of occurrences in the text.
 Words of three words or less are much more prevalent (at least the popular ones) than words of four words, and words of four letters are much more prevalent than words with six letters, and so on. <br>
 <br>
 <br>